Privacy Statement For getpregnant.co.za

 l Limit personal use of The Fertility Corporation cc information and telecommunication systems and ensure it doesn’t interfere with your job performance;

 l The Fertility Corporation cc reserves the right to monitor, access, review, audit, copy, store, or delete any electronic communications, equipment, systems and network traffic for any purpose;

-l Do not use e-mail, internet and other Company resources to engage in any action that is offensive, threatening, discriminatory, defamatory, slanderous, pornographic, obscene, harassing or illegal;
+l Do not use e-mail, internet, and other Company resources to engage in any activity that is offensive, threatening, discriminatory, defamatory, slanderous, pornographic, obscene, harassing or illegal;

-l Do not disclose personnel information unless authorised;
+l Do not disclose personnel information unless authorized;

 l Protect sensitive cardholder information;